-Generating Voluntary Compliance Across Doctrines and Nations: Interlocking the Behavioral and Regulatory Aspects of Governments’ ability to trust the Cooperation, Ethicality and Compliance of the Public
+Generating Voluntary Compliance Across Doctrines and Nations: Integrating the Behavioral and Regulatory Aspects of Governments’ Ability to Trust the Public’s Cooperation, Ethicality, and Compliance

 Section a.
-State-of-the-art and Objectives
+State of the Art and Objectives

 Introduction

-This project presents a new conceptual paradigm which will advance the theoretical and empirical understanding of the concept of voluntary compliance (VC) and what could states do to generate it.
-This project will address issues such as: what regulatory approach is more likely to induce VC, what could undermine it, and what needs to be done to understand the interaction between the individual, situational, regulatory, and cultural dimensions of the behavioral regulatory policy paradigm.
-In addition, we will suggest methods for considering how to balance the risk to the public of reduced coercion and monitoring in regulation with the potential long-terms advantages to the public deriving from a cooperative regulatory approach in which regulatees who deserves it, feel trustworthy.
-The nature of this analysis inevitably changes when discussing distinct types of behaviorally based regulatory tools, with different target populations which are diverse in their background and ethical preferences.
+This project presents a new conceptual paradigm that will advance the theoretical and empirical understanding of the concept of voluntary compliance (VC), thereby helping states find means to generate and encourage VC.
+This project will address issues such as what regulatory approach is more likely to elicit VC, what could undermine it, and what needs to be done to understand how the individual, situational, regulatory, and cultural dimensions of the behavioral regulatory policy paradigm interact.
+In addition, we will suggest methods balancing the risk to the public of reduced regulatory coercion and monitoring with the potential long-terms advantages to the public arising from a cooperative regulatory approach in which regulatees feel trustworthy.
+The nature of this analysis is inevitably malleable, depending on the distinct types of behaviorally based regulatory tools, and with different target populations with diverse backgrounds and ethical preferences.

-Relying a synthesis of related literatures (behavioral ethics, regulation theory, behavioral public policy, social cooperation and compliance) that rarely interact around the similar but somewhat distinctive variables (e.g. comply, change behavior, be honest, cooperate) this project will push forward our understanding of the typology of the behavioral reactions mechanism of diverse population segments to different regulatory tools across distinct doctrinal and national contexts.
-It will create a taxonomy in which the different dimensions of VC will be examined (whether it is spontaneous or induced, how aware is the decision to comply and how coercion free is it)
+Drawing on a synthesis of related bodies of literature (behavioral ethics, regulation theory, behavioral public policy, social cooperation, and compliance) that rarely interact regarding the similar but somewhat distinctive variables under study here (e.g., compliance, behavioral change, and encouraging honesty and cooperation) this project will advance our understanding of the typology of the mechanisms of behavioral reactions of diverse population segments to different regulatory tools across distinct doctrinal and national contexts.
+It will create a taxonomy for examining the different dimensions of VC, including whether it is spontaneous or induced, the regulatee’s consciousness of the decision to comply, and how coercion free VC measures actually are.

-Focusing on dependent variables (DV) beyond the classical regulatory and compliance measures of impact (e.g. proportion and typology of cooperators, broad term impact of regulatory tools, quality of cooperation, beyond compliance measures of cooperation, likelihood of internalization processes that follow the regulatory intervention) as well as on long terms effect of regulation (by measuring attitudes repeatedly on the same panel).
-Comparing in a systematic way, how the same (or comparable) participants react to a combination of general ethical and cooperation dilemmas, as well as measures of cooperation levels across different regulatory domains (Ethical behavior, Covid, Tax, Environment) in which different aspects of compliance are expected, will allow for much more nuanced and meaningful understanding of antecedents of cross-sectional variation in level and type of voluntary cooperation.
-Doing this analysis in four countries (two high trust countries Denmark & the Netherland and two countries low trust Israel & Greece) to understand better the national context of the regulatory effect.
-This longitudinal, inter-disciplinary, cross national and cross-sectional analysis which will synthesize the findings and demonstrate the extent to which voluntary cooperation could and should be sought and the optimal ways to achieve it.
-A normative analysis which will account for different costs of VC in areas such as equality, communication, uncertainty, and increased risk to the public, as well as the benefits of VC to the public in terms of its effect on autonomy, resilience, quality of compliance and enhanced trust relationships will also be conducted at the last phase of the project.
-Suggestions for how to extend the findings and conclusion to other countries with different parameters and to other contexts, will be explored as well.
+This project will lead to a much more nuanced and meaningful understanding of the antecedents of cross-sectional variation in levels and types of VC.
+This will be accomplished by focusing on dependent variables (DV) beyond the classical regulatory and compliance measures of impact (e.g., proportion and typology of cooperators, broad-term impact of regulatory tools, quality of cooperation, beyond compliance measures of cooperation, and the likelihood of internalization processes following the regulatory intervention) as well as on the long-term effect of regulation (by measuring attitudes repeatedly on the same panel).
+We will also systematically compare how the same (or comparable) participants react to a combination of general ethical and cooperation dilemmas, as well as measures of cooperation levels across different regulatory domains (Ethical behavior, COVID, Tax, and Environment), in which different levels of compliance are expected.
+In addition, conducting this analysis in four countries (two high trust countries – Denmark and the Netherlands –and two low-trust countries – Israel and Greece – will enable us to better determine the national context of the regulatory effect.
+Our longitudinal, inter-disciplinary, cross-national and cross-sectional analysis will synthesize the findings from this multi-pronged research and demonstrate the extent to which VC could and should be advantageous and the optimal ways to achieve it.
+During the last phase of the project, we will conduct a normative analysis that considers the different costs of VC in areas such as equality, communication, uncertainty, and increased risk to the public, as well as the benefits of VC to the public in terms of its effect on autonomy, resilience, quality of compliance, and enhanced trust relationships.
+Suggestions for how to extend the findings and conclusion to other countries with different parameters and to other contexts will be explored as well.

 Background